android-iceland/googlemeetbot/README.md

 # googlemeetbot
 A chatbot that can reply when someone calling you by your name.
 And instant reply in your google meet chat box.
 It is a simple automation with python.
-In online class when someone  calling you by your name the bot instant reply with the given answers.This bot help you when you are doing something else not attending the class , this bot may help you to not get  a  punish from your teacher .
+In online class when someone  calling you by your name the bot instant reply with the given answers.This bot help you when you are doing something else not attending the class , this bot may help you to not get  a  punish from your teacher .<br>
+Full tutorial in youtube https://youtu.be/sxtwIwWCPWA

 # Step 1
 Install python: